etiennestuder/teamcity-build-scan-plugin/README.md

 1. Download the plugin .zip file from [https://bintray.com/etienne/teamcity-plugins/teamcity-build-scan-plugin](https://bintray.com/etienne/teamcity-plugins/teamcity-build-scan-plugin) (see _Downloads_ section at the bottom of the page).

-1. Go to the plugin list of your TeamCity installation at `<TeamCityInstanceRootUrl>/admin/admin.html?item=plugins` and click on the _Upload plugin zip_ link.
+1. Go to the plugin list of your TeamCity installation at `<TeamCityInstanceRootUrl>/admin/admin.html?item=plugins` and click on the link _Upload plugin zip_ to install the previously downloaded plugin .zip file.

 1. Restart TeamCity.